 Situated on the western part of the country, Maharashtra happens to be the third largest state, in the nation and stands second in population among all other Indian states.
-Surrounded by the Arabian Sea on the western part, and Gujarat on the North West, Madhya Pradesh to the North, Karnataka on the South and Chhattisgarh on the East, this state of India is 3,07,713 sq km in area.
+Surrounded by the Arabian Sea on the western part, and Gujarat on the North West, Madhya Pradesh to the North, Karnataka on the South and Chhattisgarh and Telangana on the East, this state of India is 3,07,713 sq km in area.

 Mumbai is the capital of Maharashtra as well as the financial capital of the entire country.
 Nagpur is known as the auxiliary capital of the state.
 Also known as the wealthiest state, Maharashtra contributes around 15% of the industrial output of the country and around 14% of its gross domestic product.
 The state has several wildlife sanctuaries, few national parks, and patronizes project Tiger which is an attempt to preserve the endangered species like the Bengal tiger, only to conserve the bio-heritage of the country.
 Maharashtra has a tropical monsoon climate and the annual rainfall is between 400 mm to 6000 mm annually, with the Konkan area receiving the maximum rainfall in the state.
 The average temperature varies in between 25 to 27 degree Celsius in a year.
 With six administrative districts and five main regions, Maharashtra has 19 Rajya Sabha or upper house seats and 48 Lok Sabha or lower house seats.